 Schedule E is for unsecured debt with priority claims.
 Priority claims include taxes and child support.

-Schedule F is for unsecured non-priority debt, which includes credit cards and medical debt.
+Schedule F is for unsecured non-priority debt.
+This includes credit cards and medical debt.

 Schedule G is for executory contracts and unexpired leases.
 For instance, if you contracted with someone to provide a product and you are unable to fulfill the order, that debt is listed here.